animist-io/whale-island/docs/top.md

 ### Hex Response Codes

-Endpoints respond with a hex code indicating whether or not the request is valid.
-Requested data (if available) follows after a min.
+Server API Endpoints respond immediately with a hex code indicating whether or not the request is valid.
+For subscription requests, data (if available) follows after a min.
 50ms delay.

 | Name | Value | -                | Name | Value |
 |------|-------|------------------|------|-------|